Collections

 Best Sellers & Hot Picks

-The Best Sellers and Hot Picks Collection is located on the main floor of Briggs Library by the reference collection and is made up of popular reading titles from a variety of current bestseller lists.
+Briggs Library frequently purchases popular reading titles from a variety of current bestseller lists.
 Books include both fiction and nonfiction selections.
 Students, staff, and faculty are invited to browse the titles, relax in the comfy chairs, and check out books of interest.

 Career Services Library

-The Career Services Library Collection is comprised of books and other materials selected and provided by the Career Services Center.
-Cataloged and included in Pounce, these resources provide information on possible career opportunities for liberal arts college graduates as well as specific Morris programs.
+The Career Services Library Collection provides information on possible career opportunities for liberal arts college graduates as well as specific Morris programs.

 CD Collection

-Morris has a strong tradition in jazz, both performance and appreciation.
-So, it’s not surprising that the Briggs Library CD collection has a strong representation of jazz CDs.
+Morris has a strong tradition in jazz, so it’s not surprising that the Briggs Library CD collection has a strong representation of jazz CDs.
 However, thanks to the selection by music faculty and a special Rodney A. Briggs Library Associates purchase initiative, classical music is also well represented along with popular and contemporary music styles.
-Browse through the CD collection located on the main floor of Briggs Library or look in Pounce for spoken CDs or a particular composer, arranger, performer, or title of a music piece.

 Children's & Young Adult Collection